jgoizueta/solar/README.md

 * TODO: explain how to use ActiveSupport date & time methods, time zones, etc.
 * TODO: explain the use of zenith/elevations to work with civil/nautical/astronomcial etc.
-* TODO: more information about the uses of +radiation+
+* TODO: more information about the uses of `radiation`

 ## Development